-St. Augustine has quite a few attractions which draw widespread attention year round.
+St. Augustine has quite a few attractions which draw widespread attention year-round.
 Because of this, most of them charge admission, though not at an extravagant price.
-Thus, the attractions listed below with be labeled with a $ for affordable admissions, $$ for moderate, and $$$ for expensive.
+Thus, the attractions listed below with being labeled with a $ for affordable admissions, $$ for moderate, and $$$ for expensive.

 - Fountain of Youth Archaeological Park $$ (discounts for school groups) - Once thought to be the location of the Fountain of Youth, this park is still an archaeological wonderland of history and more.